REACHING TO END DISPARITIES IN BREAST CANCER

 FOR BLACK WOMEN IN INDIANAPOLISBREAST CANCER IS DIFFERENT AND MORE DEADLY FOR BLACK WOMEN

-high breast cancer death rate for African American women in Indianapolis.
+high breast cancer death rates for Black women in Indianapolis.

-African American women are more likely to be diagnosed with aggressive types of breast cancer, like triple negative breast cancer, that are less-receptive to treatment, especially before age 45.
+Black women are more likely to be diagnosed with aggressive types of breast cancer, like triple negative breast cancer, that are less-receptive to treatment, especially before age 45.

-African American women are more likely than any other racial group to be diagnosed with breast cancer at a younger age.
-Disparities in breast cancer mortality for African America women leads to 5 excess deaths per day in the United States.
+Black women are more likely than any other racial group to be diagnosed with breast cancer at a younger age.
+Disparities in breast cancer mortality for Black women leads to 5 excess deaths per day in the United States.

 we are now recruiting participants for our

 We have re-opened our Trailblazer Award Study.
 Participant interviews will be conducted virtually.
 Call or email today for more information.